The Pros and Cons of Internal and External Coaches

 How to Choose the Best Option for You

-Should you use an internal or external coach to help develop your managers and leaders?
+Should you use an internal or external executive coach to help develop your managers and leaders?
 As part of this month’s theme on developing teams that think more strategically, the question of using internal coaches or external coaches came up.

-Here are some thoughts on the advantages and disadvantages of both forms of coaching.
+Here are some thoughts on the advantages and disadvantages of both forms of executive coaching.
 As an overview, I think it’s commendable to devote resources to developing leadership, communication, and strategic thinking skills, whether that means developing an internal program or sourcing an external coach.
 Both have merits and drawbacks that are dependent on multiple variables within your company.

 |Knowledge of company history, processes, products and services||Too close to be objective and bring fresh perspectives|